-- binding death benefit nomination the Trustee is bound to pay your benefit to the person(s) you have nominated as long as your nomination is valid. - non-lapsing binding death benefit nomination the Trustee is bound to pay your benefit to the person(s) you have nominated as long as your nomination is valid.
-Unless an amendment or revocation is made, a non-lapsing binding nomination will not expire. - non-binding death (preferred) benefit nomination the Trustee will consider the nomination provided by you but has discretion to pay your benefit to one or more of your dependants and/or your legal personal representative in proportions it determines. - reversionary pensioner you can request that your pension continues after your death by nominating your spouse or your child as a reversionary pensioner.
+- binding nomination the Trustee is bound to pay your benefit to the person(s) you have nominated as long as your nomination is valid.
+A binding nomination will expire after three years. - non-lapsing nomination the Trustee is bound to pay your benefit to the person(s) you have nominated as long as your nomination is valid.
+Unless an amendment or revocation is made, a non-lapsing nomination will not expire. - non-binding nomination the Trustee will consider the nomination provided by you but has discretion to pay your benefit to one or more of your dependants and/or your legal personal representative in proportions it determines. - reversionary pensioner you can request that your pension continues after your death by nominating your spouse or your child as a reversionary pensioner.